RakhithJK/dotnet-vscode-csharp-wiki/Remote-Debugging-On-Linux-Arm.md

             }
         }
 ```

+It is likely that other tools than PuTTY can be used.
+They have not been tested.

+We are researching if WSL (ssh) can be used to avoid needing to install PuTTY (or similar tool).

 # Self-Contained Deployment
 Self-contained deployments are when all of an applications' dependencies are carried with the deployment.
 So the only thing that must be installed on the target computer is the [native dependencies of .NET Core](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x).
 See [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/core/deploying/) for more information.